 from Spirit in the Dark, 1970

 Franklin’s best-known reading from the Carole King and Gerry Goffin songbook is 1968’s ‘(You Make Me Feel Like) A Natural Woman’.
 My preference though, is Franklin’s version of ‘Oh No Not My Baby’, popularised by Maxine Brown in 1965.
-It’s a catchy tune that sticks out on a restrained record.
+It’s a catchy tune that stands out on a restrained record.

 #4 – Since You’ve Been Gone (Sweet Sweet Baby)